WHKcoderox/CS-50-notes/Lesson_1_notes.md

 # Video Lesson 1 Notes

 ### 'Loops' - :/
-While true loops indirectly imply that there are more sophisticated terminating conditions to be handled within the loop body, and that the loop by default should not break. ...
+While true loops indirectly imply that there are more sophisticated terminating conditions to be handled within the loop body, and that the loop by default should not break.___
 C Syntax:
 ```C
 #include <stdio.h>